s9jenny/handson/README.md

 ## Project Overview

 Terraform: Will provision an EC2 instances to host Jenkins and SonarQube.

-Jenkins: Will be used as a CI server to build, test, and deploy your Spring Boot application.
+Jenkins: Will be used as a CI server to build, test, and deploy your Spring Boot application. (use jenkins agent)

 SonarQube: Will be used for continuous inspection of code quality.